 CP Construction Technology Minimum Scores Required

 Math English Reading

 ACT 13 11 11

 Accuplacer 30A 52 33

+Next Gen 236A 224 224

-General Industrial Technology- Certificate of Proficiency -
+Certificate of Proficiency - General Industrial Technology-

 To provide an alternative course of study for prospective students who do not initially meet all of the entrance qualifications of ANC.
 This certificate will develop basic skills and knowledge that could be useful in applying for a position with an industrial employer.
 Students must earn a grade of "C" or above in each required course.